Adoption Procedures

 If you are home at least half the day and are committed to regular, daily exercise and training of your dog, then a young dog could be right for you.
 However, if you are gone 8-10 hours a day, you should adopt an older dog – preferably at least 6yr of age – who will be content to lie around while you’re gone instead of re-landscaping your backyard or tearing up your furniture.
 Crates are a wonderful tool which we highly recommend but in our opinion a dog should not be regularly crated for over 6 hours at a time.

-What is the ideal home?
+Will you provide the ideal home?

 If you or members of your family have allergies do not get a Golden Retriever as there are breeds that work better in this situation.
 Similarly, if you are a fastidious house keeper, you should probably consider a breed with short hair because the beautiful long Golden hair will find its way into every nook and cranny of your home.